Mike McGregor for Reader's Digest

 “Farm animals are typically very timid,” says Jenny.
 “But in a loving environment, you begin to see their personalities.”

 Jenny learned the ropes of farm life and, with her fiancé, Doug Abel, a film editor, opened the Woodstock Farm Sanctuary, a nonprofit organization dedicated to rescuing and rehabilitating farm animals, on a 22-acre property they bought in the rolling hills of Woodstock, New York, the next year.
+If you’re a fan of animals, these aquatic animal facts will fascinate you.

 Her earliest tenants were six hens rescued from an Ohio egg factory.
 The sanctuary’s first goat, Olivia, had been abandoned in a backyard after her owner’s house burned down.
 When Jenny rescued a calf she named Dylan, Olivia quickly became his caretaker.
 “The animals form serious bonds with the creatures around them,” says Jenny.